First Trip to Europe? Best Places to Visit (#1 May Surprise)

 • Best for history โ€“ Turkey’s ancient Greek and Roman ruins are next level.
 (Weโ€™re looking at you, Ephesus!)

 • Best for romance โ€“ Italy!
-Thereโ€™s nothing quite like the gorgeous cities of Venice or Florence.
+Thereโ€™s nothing quite like the glorious cities of Venice or Florence.

 • Best for a bit of everything โ€“ For beaches, mountain hiking and charming towns all rolled into one, look to the Spanish island of Mallorca.